 Although videos can be up to ten minutes long, customers prefer videos on the shorter side.

-TikTok states that over 63% of videos with the highest CTR highlight the key message within the first three seconds.
+The best-performing videos are around 9 to 15 seconds and highlight the key message within the first three seconds.

 Tip 3: Think outside the box